-This site is dedicated to keeping alive the memories, experiences, and sacrifices of those veterans–North and South–who sacrificed so much in and around Antietam’s Cornfield.
+This site is dedicated to keeping alive the memories, experiences, and sacrifices of those veterans–North and South–who gave so much in and around Antietam’s Cornfield.
 It seeks to bring to life the experiences of those men and units who were there that day on September 17th, 1862, when D. R. Miller’s farm field was for several hours the most dangerous place to be on earth, becoming forever after “The Cornfield.”

 If you enjoy David’s Civil War history on this blog, check out his books, which are available on Amazon.com and other booksellers.
+You can also link to his web page to find his other articles and work by clicking here.

 My Books Include: